JBCL About Time Professional - Time Recording

 The system can be used in two main ways:

 1 - Time is logged as you go from one task to another.
-This
+This is the

 2 - Time is entered on the screen similar to a time sheet.
+This is

-This is useful when you are away from a screen or at a
+useful when you are away from a screen or at a meeting and the time needs to

-There are 3 different ways to enter time after the event.
+be entered after the event.
+There are 3 different ways to enter time

-These methods can be used interchangeably, and even at the
+These methods can be used interchangeably, and even at the same time.

 Information available from Time Recording